heranihacker/Linux-day-1/README.md

 ls
 Navigate to the Desktop using cd: cd Desktop
-Again, use ls to see what's in my Desktop: ls
 #Conclusion:These commands form the foundation of my Linux skills, allowing me to efficiently navigate and manage files in a Unix-like environment.